Georgia's Online Cancer Information Center

 9. Part E

-10. Participants with SCCHN must have experienced disease progression on or after their most recent systemic therapy.
+10. Participants with HNSCC must have experienced disease progression on or after their most recent systemic therapy.
 Participants should have received no more than 1 or 2 systemic lines of therapy in the recurrent/metastatic setting as specified below.
 Participants must have received a platinum-based regimen and a PD-(L)1 inhibitor.

 11. Parts D, F, and G